subugoe/typo3-find/README.md

 given in the array for the action that is used.

 Each of these sections is an array with keys `default` (again), `allow` and `disallow`.
-Typically you will only need the `default` array but the other keys can be used to force-add fields or explicitly prohibit the output of fields.
+Typically, you will only need the `default` array but the other keys can be used to force-add fields or explicitly prohibit the output of fields.
 (Please note that this will not be a failsafe guarantee that users cannot see those field due to the various actions